Postdoctoral Fellows

 Stephen Antonoplis is a post-doctoral scholar in the Lifespan Personality and Health Lab.
 His research broadly focuses on the interplay of personality and social structure, with specific focuses on the development of cross-race relationships in personal networks and on the mutual effects of socioeconomic conditions and personality.
 He also maintains a strong interest in the philosophy and practice of measurement, having done work on the conceptualization and measurement of socioeconomic status and on the measurement of personality traits using self-report methods.
 His current projects include examinations of changing racialization’s impact on mortality, the relationship between personality traits and socioeconomic outcomes across the lifespan and during recessions, and equating measures in coordinated data analysis.

-Ece Berivan, PhD
+Berivan Ece Usta, PhD

 berivan.eceusta@northwestern.edu